OCorry/pands-problem-sheet/README.md

 I indented the ‘if’ and ‘else’ statements so that the block of code that I was using ran under the while loop condition I had set.
 I also initialised a variable called ‘list’ so that the program would output the list of values from the block of code.
 I used the append() function so that for each value the program generated, it would be added to the list https://realpython.com/python-append/.
 I found that in order for initial value (10) to print, I also had to put the append() function before the while loop so that 10, too would be added to the list.
 Finally, I called the function using the print()  function to print the list.
 The program printed [10, 5, 16, 8, 4, 2, 1]

+Weekday.py
+The purpose of this program was to output whether or not the current day was a weekday.
+Firstly, I needed to import the datetime module to python and then, I allocated the variable ‘now’ to the function datetime.datetime.today().weekday().
+The today() function was used to establish what day of the week it was currently.
+The weekday() function was used to get the number of the day of the week.
+If the number of the day of the week was greater than 5, then it was the weekend, and if it was less than 5, it was a weekday. https://www.tutorialsrack.com/articles/324/how-to-find-the-current-day-is-weekday-or-weekends-in-python .
+Calling this function, returned the day (date and time) as it was on my PC at the moment in time that the program was run (Sweigart, A. 2015 P. 341).
+I used the ‘if’ and ‘else’ statements again for this program.
+So, as long as the ‘if’ statement was true, then it would run.
+Otherwise, (had the ‘if’ statement been false) the ‘if’ statement would have been skipped and the ‘else’ statement would run instead (Sweigart, A, 2015 P. 39).
+In order for the program to output a result, under the ‘if’ statement I called print() function to print “Yes, unfortunately today is a weekday.”.
+Under the ‘else’ statement, I called print() function to print “It is the weekend, yay!”